Shared Ownership Equity Release – Overview & More

 Reviews shown are for Age Partnership.
 Search powered by Age Partnership.

-Can you use equity release on leasehold properties?
+Can you use it on leasehold properties?

 A leasehold property is a property where the owner owns the property but does not own the land that the property is built on.
 A prime example of a leasehold property could be a flat within a block of flats.
 The flat owner may own the flat but they do not own the land that it is built on, or any of the flats built below their flat.